New Jersey

 The best way to describe the online sports betting scene in New Jersey is vast.
 In 2025, 13 mobile sportsbooks and one betting exchange are available for residents to download or access through their web platforms.
 That is not the end of the market, either, as two more sportsbooks and other exchange-based sports betting apps are expected to launch within the year.

-It is not surprising that so many mobile operators wanted to get in on the action in New Jersey, as the state has become one of the biggest sports betting states in the U.S.
+It is not surprising that many mobile operators wanted to get in on the action in New Jersey, as the state has become one of the largest sports betting markets in the U.S.

 All legal NJ sports betting apps in 2025 (from newest to oldest):